-- Have the students locate the high-frequency words in the text and practice writing them. - Help the students locate the words with the -ing suffix: carrying, sleeping, and wrapping. - Find and discuss the plural nouns: ears, legs, rhinos, toes, and horns. - Find and discuss the words with the /ea/ vowel pattern: each and ears.
+- Have the students locate the high-frequency words in the text and practice writing them. - Find and discuss the homophones know and no in the story.
+Homophones are words that sound alike, but have different spellings and meanings. - Find and discuss the plural nouns: bushes, glasses, clippers, spies, and shoes.

-• Have the child(ren) read the story again aloud, listening for phrased, fluent oral reading that includes appropriate pausing, intonation and word stress.
+• Have the child(ren) read the story again aloud, listening for phrased, fluent oral reading that includes appropriate pausing, intonation, and word stress.